5/8/2024

 Chief Commercial Officer

-which is likely the midpoint of the provides we get.
-The market was expecting 97 million SEC.
-But we have nine months to go and we expect to reach the investment of 1.3 billion SEC.
+In the top line, if I remember okay, our company revenue has grown 37%, which is exactly the midpoint of providing guidance for the full year, 33% to 42%. true that our profit before taxes has been strong.
+The market was expecting 97 million cheques.
+But we have nine months to vote and we expect to reach the investment of 1.3 or 1.3 billion assets.
 We provide it in our guidance.
-So right now we are the first one to export it.
-Three months have started and we don't see so many reasons to change our guidance.
+So right now we, is the first quarter, three months have started. see so many resources to change.
+I don't know about that.
 Okay, great.
-And then I guess the second question would be, one of your competitors recently talked about partnerships with pharmacy grocery chains to be able to enable patients.
-To be able to administer the product in more convenient locations.
-So I guess close to the patient's home.
-Is this something that you guys are working on?
+And then I guess my second question would be, so one of your competitors recently talked about partnerships with pharmacy grocery chains to be able to enable patients to administer the product in more convenient locations, so I guess close to the patient's Is this something that you guys are working on?
 Do you see it as a potential key driver or is it just one more piece of the puzzle?
-And then I guess while I'm still on the subject of OUD, in terms of competition, in some of your early launch markets, you now have more than you had before.
-What extent are you feeling or noticing this impact?
-I think I understand the last question.
-I think I understand the last question.
+And then I guess while I'm still on the subject of OUD, In terms of competition in some of your early launch markets, you now have more than you had before, perhaps.
+To what extent are you feeling or noticing this I think that's the last question.
 Can you repeat that?
 Yeah, sure.
-So to what extent do you feel this impact on what?
-On competition, I guess you have other long-term.
+Of competition, I guess you have other long accuracy.
+Okay.
 Are you noticing it?
-Okay, that's a good question.
-That's
+Okay.
+That's a good question.
+That's a very good question.

 speaker